 - In America today, it often happens that a dear friend, coworker, or family member votes Republican and we find ourselves loving a sociopath-by-proxy.

 I fear for the future.
-I won’t be surprised if the Republicans do well in the midterms or if Trump wins re-election in 2020.
+I won’t be surprised if the Republicans do well in the 2018 midterms [thankfully, they lost control of the House] or if Trump wins re-election in 2020.
 Trump said, “I could stand in the middle Of Fifth Avenue And shoot somebody and I wouldn’t lose any voters.”
 Not quite true, but about 42% of Americans support him still, and his support has been increasing.
 It boggles the mind.
 But this article gives a hint about why people voted for Trump and about the need for Democrats to improve their messaging.